thoughtbot/fishery/README.md

 ```

 In the example above, we also created a type called `UserTransientParams` and
-passed it as the third generic type to `define`.
-This isn't required but
+passed it as the second generic type to `define`.
+This gives you type
-gives you type checking of transient params, both in the factory and when
+checking of transient params, both in the factory and when calling `build`.
-calling `build`.

 When constructing objects, any regular params you pass to `build` take
 precedence over the transient params: